USAT St. Mihiel: Navy service

 On 22 July 1941 the ship was transferred to the Navy, classed as a transport with hull number AP-32, and commissioned as USS St. Mihiel the same day.
 St. Mihiel continued to perform the same Alaska service as she had for Army after commissioning.
-In July 1942, she transported the wreckage of the Akutan Zero to San Diego, which become first flyable Zero fighter acquired by the United States during the war.
+In July 1942, she transported the wreckage of the Akutan Zero to San Diego, which became first flyable Zero fighter acquired by the United States during the war.

 Into 1943, she called regularly at ports on mainland Alaska and in the eastern Aleutians.
 In May 1943, she participated in the occupation of Attu; then resumed more routine transport duties.
 On 9 September 1943 she headed south to San Francisco.
 On the 23rd, she steamed west to Hawaii and from there began her last voyage for the Navy.
 Transiting the Panama Canal in mid-October, she steamed on to Boston, where she was decommissioned on 16 November 1943.
-St. Mihiel received one battle star for her service during the occupation of Attu: May 11–29, 1943.
+St. Mihiel received one battle star for her service during the occupation of Attu: 11–29 May 1943.